celestiaorg/celestia-app/docs/architecture/adr-013-non-interactive-default-rules-for-zero-padding.md

 The number of subtree roots to download for light nodes will increase in the average case, but it is still small enough as the threshold will be chosen wisely.
 Furthermore, this effect can be mitigated by using PFB inclusion proofs.

 [^1]: `MinSquareSize(blob)` is a function that returns the minimum square size that can contain a blob of size `blob` shares.
-For example, a blob that spans 5 shares can be contained in a square of size 4 x 4 and therefore `MinSquareSize(5) = 4`.
+For example, a blob that spans 5 shares can be contained in a square of size 4 x 4 but it cannot be contained in a square of size 2 x 2.
+Note that square sizes must be powers of two.
+As a result `MinSquareSize(5) = 4`.

 [^2]: Subtree root width is the maximum number of leaves per subtree root.